Task: N/A

 Ethical Review

-Each record reflects a disclosure already publicly visible on 0din.ai, vetted by 0DIN staff before publication.
+Each record reflects content already publicly visible on 0din.ai, vetted by 0DIN staff before publication.
+Two upstream public surfaces are mirrored: the metadata rendered at /disclosures/<uuid>, and — for disclosures on the public threat-feed allowlist — the pinned prompts/responses, variant prompts, and current detection signature rendered at /threatfeed/<uuid>/public.
+The dataset never introduces fields that are not already public; this is structural parity with 0din.ai, not a release of internal data.
 PII is excluded at the publisher layer; only researcher credit explicitly supplied by the submitter is included.
 Anonymous submissions are preserved as "Anonymous".
 Suppressed disclosures are excluded by 0DIN's publishing pipeline.
-The dataset is a structured replica of public-facing content, not a release of internal data.

 Intended Use